GiacomoBenvenuti/GiacomoBenvenuti.github.io/RetinoProj/README.md

 # Retinotopy Model
+This model can be applied to different cortical visual areas like the primary visual cortex as well as some sub-cortical visual areas like the superior culliculus and LGN.

 ## Primary visual cortex
 Most of V1 cortex is buried within the calcarine sulcus (*Fig1*).
 However, in macaques and marmosets the retinotopic area representing the central area of the visual field (~until 5dva of eccentricity)is exposed and can be optically imaged (*Fig2*).